God in the midst – A reflection on OTN’s national gathering

 I attend a workshop with Alex as they walk us through what counts as communion.
 (Ever since the gathering, I have been trying to convince my friend, undoubtedly higher up the candle than me, that a coconut can be communion and we should try it!)
 As the gathering draws to a close, we share communion and laugh in irony as we realise no-one has brought the elements for the Eucharist.
 So in the blissful, spontaneous sacred moment we use the things Alex brought for their workshop: grape juice, bread rolls and gluten-free crackers!

 The joy of the moment mixes with tears as we pass the chalice round in a circle.
-‘Jesus’ blood shed for you’, my queer, trans body says as I pass the small goblet to the lesbian minister in front of me.
+‘Jesus’s blood shed for you’, my queer, trans body says as I pass the small goblet to the lesbian minister in front of me.
 I can’t stop myself from tearing up as my body, mind and soul recognise the significance of the moment.
 My head buzzes with the ways I could write about these moments in my research.
 My heart overflows as I find a space where my whole self is involved in worship.
 My soul stirs at acknowledging that the moment is a nudge from the Holy Spirit, as a whisper flows into my thoughts; ‘this is your calling, my boy’.
 For a split moment I am caught daydreaming about the day I shall be ordained.
 Then, I catch a glimpse from across the room of an Open Table member I had only met online.
 She laughs at me, then we get stuck in a giggle match, avoiding looking at each other so we don’t break into more laughter.

-In OTN’s first Annual Report, published for the national gathering, you’ll read how The Open Table Network grew from 18 to 21 communities in 2021.
+In OTN’s first Annual Report, published for the national gathering, you’ll read how the Open Table Network grew from 18 to 21 communities in 2021.
 The number has risen to 25 already in 2022.
 You’ll read about independent research where 89% of members said that Open Table provided them with a safe place, and 92% said it increased their sense of belonging.
 With an ever growing list of communities preparing to launch, and more enquiries being made to ask to join this fast expanding network, it’s easy to see just how well received and needed The Open Table Network truly is.

 However, what you miss in these undoubtedly amazing reports is all the ways God moves in community when Open Table gathers.
 Around fifty of us gathered in Leyland, from a mix of backgrounds, denominations and contexts.
 Some were leaders of Open Table communities, some were long-standing members, others had just joined, and some had never been to an Open Table community before coming to the national gathering.

-‘For where two or three have gathered together in My name, I am there in their midst.’- Matthew 18:20.
+‘For where two or three have gathered together in My name, I am there in their midst.’ - Matthew 18:20.

 God here, in the midst of us.
 God in the midst of the queer.
 God in the midst of the trans.
 God in the midst of the gay, the bi, the straight, the non-binary.
 God in the midst of the messy, undecided, unsure.
 God in the midst of the broken, the bold, and the downright beautiful.